jasongrimes/grimesit-mm/_pages/about.md

 and conduct my own research and development.

-Though I have no employees, there is no such thing as a one man band, at least in business or technology.
+Though I have no employees, there is no such thing as a one man band, at least not in business or technology.
 I turn to my network of friends and experts in systems, design, development, and business as each solution requires.

 I'm a fixer.
 A pragmatist.
 I like to solve problems--the harder the better.